apache/iotdb/docs/UserGuide/Alert/Triggers.md

 # Triggers

 The trigger provides a mechanism for listening to changes in time series data.
-With user-defined logic, tasks such as alerting, data cleaning, and data forwarding can be conducted.
+With user-defined logic, tasks such as alerting data forwarding can be conducted.

 The trigger is implemented based on the reflection mechanism.
 Users can monitor data changes by implementing the Java interfaces.
-IoTDB allows users to dynamically register and drop triggers without restarting the server.
+IoTDB allows users to dynamically create and drop triggers without restarting the server.

 The document will help you learn to define and manage triggers.